Rays vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won 73.8% of the games this season when they were the moneyline favorite (31-11).
+- The Rays have won 31 of the 42 games they were listed as the moneyline favorite this season (73.8%).

-- Tampa Bay has gone 30-6 (winning 83.3% of its games) when it has played as moneyline favorites of -135 or shorter.
+- Tampa Bay has won all 12 games it has played as moneyline favorites with odds of -200 or shorter.

-- The Rays have an implied moneyline win probability of 57.4% in this game.
+- The Rays have a 66.7% chance to win this matchup based on the moneyline's implied probability.

-- Tampa Bay has had an over/under set by oddsmakers 49 times, and have combined with opponents to go over the total in 28 of those games (28-18-3).
+- Tampa Bay has combined with opponents to go over the total 29 times this season for a 29-18-3 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.